What Does An Aftershave Do

 1. Alcohol-Based Aftershaves

 These are the traditional type of aftershave, characterized by their high alcohol content.
 The alcohol acts as an astringent, antiseptic, and drying agent.
-While effective at disinfecting, they can be harsh on sensitive skin, potentially causing dryness and irritation.
+But while effective at disinfecting, they can be harsh on sensitive skin, potentially causing dryness and irritation.
 They are often the most strongly scented.

 2. Balm-Based Aftershaves

 These aftershaves have a thicker, creamier consistency than alcohol-based versions.
-They typically contain more moisturizing and soothing ingredients, making them ideal for sensitive skin.
+That said, they typically contain more moisturizing and soothing ingredients, making them ideal for sensitive skin.
 They provide a greater degree of hydration and often have a less intense scent.

 3. Lotion-Based Aftershaves

 Similar to balms, lotion-based aftershaves offer good moisturization.
-They are usually lighter in texture than balms, absorbing quickly into the skin.
+Also, they are usually lighter in texture than balms, absorbing quickly into the skin.
 They provide a balance between hydration and a pleasant scent, catering to those who want the benefits of both.

 4. Oil-Based Aftershaves

-These aftershaves utilize natural oils such as jojoba, argan, or avocado oil to moisturize and soothe the skin.
-They provide deep hydration, making them particularly beneficial for dry or mature skin.
+These aftershaves use natural oils such as jojoba, argan, or avocado oil to moisturize and soothe the skin.
+Consider this: they provide deep hydration, making them particularly beneficial for dry or mature skin.
 They often have a more subtle fragrance compared to alcohol-based options.

 Choosing the Right Aftershave for Your Skin Type